ROBIN RIDINGTON BIOGRAPHICAL AND CONTACT INFORMATION

 Oh Yeah!!!
 A prize for deconstructing the above, written indeed by the good doctor hisself.

-For a cup of coffee and other valuable considerations I'll deconstruct it myself.
+For a cup of coffee and other valuable considerations I'll deconstruct it for you.

 PUBLICATIONS: ROBIN RIDINGTON (April, 2013)